microsoft/EdgeML/tf/examples/Bonsai/README.md

 from 0 through N-1. `bonsai_example.py` also supports univariate regression
 and can be accessed using the help options of the script.
 Multivariate regression requires restructuring of the input data format and can further help in extending bonsai to multi-label classification and multi-variate regression.
+Lastly, the training data, `train.npy`, is assumed to well shuffled as the training routine doesn't shuffle internally.

 **Tested With:** Tensorflow >1.6 with Python 2 and Python 3